MagelessMayhem/violet-funk/README.md

 # violet-funk

-**Note:** This overlay's ebuilds are currently in the process of being migrated to binaries.
-The change will be gradual but noticeable.

 Gentoo ebuild overlay based around FNF and FNF mods.

 All of the ebuilds in this overlay install pre-built binaries.
 You do not need to worry about compiling them.